lifewatch/user-analysis/README.md

-# user-analysis of the LifeWatch project

-Yearly analysis of the LifeWatch users since the start of the [LifeWatch project](https://lifewatch.be) (2012).
+# Analysis of the [LifeWatch](https://lifewatch.be) users

-LW Users are identified through:
+LifeWatch users are considered:

-- authors of LifeWatch publications based on LW data
+1. The authors of LifeWatch publications,
-- users of the LW data systems (where possible)
+2. The users of the LW data systems.

-### LifeWatch publications
+### 1. LifeWatch publications

-LW publications consist of:
+The LifeWatch publications constitute a manually curated collection of scientific literature that is linked to the LifeWatch project.

-1. scientific articles (both peer and non-peer reviewed)
-2. monographs (books, rapports, proceedings and abstracts, theses)
+The collection consists of 11 LifeWatch special collections, which are subcollections that contain scientific articles (both peer and non-peer reviewed) and monographs (books, rapports, proceedings and abstracts, theses).

-(In order to be considered a LifeWatch publications, articles are manually analysed and collected in one of 11 LW special collections in IMIS.)
+The LifeWatch special collections are:
+- EurOBIS ackn
+- EUROBIS ackn – direct,
+- EUROBIS ackn – indirect
+- IRMNG ackn
+- Lifewatch ackn
+- LifeWatch Marine Data Archeology
+- LifeWatch Observatory
+- LifeWatch Species Information Backbone
+- Marine Regions ackn
+- WoRMS ackn
+- WoRMS ackn - direct
+- LifeWatch available through INBO IPT

+The (non-standardized) publications are available here: [LW_publications](https://github.com/lifewatch/user-analysis/LW_publications/ReadMe.md)

-### Data systems
+### 2. LifeWatch data systems
+The LifeWatch data systems are the services and products offered by LifeWatch.

-LW data systems taken into account for the user analysis are:
+For this user analysis, following LifeWatch data systems were taken into account:
 - [Marine Regions](https://marineregions.org)
 - [WoRMS](https://marinespecies.org)
 - data requests (via mail)

-besides single data systems, users are also identified through:

 - mailing lists
 - registered users
 - workshop participants

-The structure of the repository is as follows:
+The Data on the users of data systems is available here: [LW_data_systems](https://github.com/lifewatch/user-analysis/LW_data_systems/ReadMe.md)

-## Data

-./publication_data/ --> data on the lifewatch publications, exported from IMIS (either as one large export or split per year) ./reference_Data/ --> standardized data (e.g. affiliation names, country, quadruple helix terms, institute type names, ... ) ./wos_export/ --> data on lifewatch publications with a WoS code, exported from Web Of Science

-## Tools

-The tools used in various steps of the user analysis.

-lw_pub_statistics --> to standardize publication data, see ./lw_pub_statistics/README.md on how to use
+This repository further contains a python module to standardize the information of the LifeWatch publications: [standardize_publications](https://github.com/lifewatch/user-analysis/LW_publications/ReadMe.md)
+This python module makes use of an export of the LifeWatch publications from WebOfScience (here: [wos_export](https://github.com/lifewatch/user-analysis/wos_export/ReadMe.md)) and produces a csv file with the standardized information (here: [LW_publications_standardized](https://github.com/lifewatch/user-analysis/LW_publications_standardized/ReadMe.md)).

+And finally, also jupyter notebooks with various user analysis statistics: [jupyter notebooks](https://github.com/lifewatch/user-analysis/notebooks/ReadMe.md).